genelet/godbi/README.md

-    // all the following fields will be parsed from JSON Nextpages map[string][]*Page     `json:"nextpages,omitempty"`       // to call other models' verbs CurrentIdAuto  string            `json:"current_id_auto,omitempty"` // this table has an auto id KeyIn          map[string]string `json:"fk_in,omitempty"`           // columns are used as PKs in other tables InsertPars     []string          `json:"insert_pars,omitempty"`     // columns to insert in C UpdatePars     []string          `json:"update_pars,omitempty"`     // columns to update in U InsupdPars     []string          `json:"insupd_pars,omitempty"`     // unique columns in PATCH
+    // all the following fields will be parsed from JSON Nextpages map[string][]*Page     `json:"nextpages,omitempty"`       // to call other models' verbs CurrentIdAuto  string            `json:"current_id_auto,omitempty"` // this table has an auto id KeyIn          map[string]string `json:"fk_in,omitempty"`           // PK is used as FKs in other tables InsertPars     []string          `json:"insert_pars,omitempty"`     // columns to insert in C UpdatePars     []string          `json:"update_pars,omitempty"`     // columns to update in U InsupdPars     []string          `json:"insupd_pars,omitempty"`     // unique columns in PATCH